ReviveToday/website/psp/infinity.md

 ![](/assets/img/rocket-psp.webp)
 {: .article-image }

 There are quality issues with this article, and is [pending review](https://github.com/ReviveToday/website/issues/4).
-For now, it is recommended to follow the [Mr Mario video on the subject](https://youtu.be/HsfSaDsswUo).
+For now, it is recommended to follow the [PSP cult guide](https://sites.google.com/view/psp-cult/cfw-hacking-guide) or the [Mr Mario video on the subject](https://youtu.be/HsfSaDsswUo).
 {: .rt-alert .warning}

 Infinity has roots in custom firmware, but is not – in itself – a custom firmware.
 Instead, it grants your PSP the ability to turn into Buzz Lightyear install ‘hybrid’ custom firmwares instead of just one.
-And due to the special nature of operations, it can **make CFW for all (but street) PSP’s permanent!**
+And due to the special nature of operations, it can **make CFW for all PSP’s permanent!**

 Unless you’re interested by such concept, you’ve likely come here because you have a restricted PSP 200X, 300X or Go, as they can’t simply install a standard custom firmware by themselves.